Arthur Jones (inventor): Other interests

 Jones often prided himself on being a generalist, something which he describes as a move away from the stubbornness and short-sightedness of 'specialists'.
 He attributed this in part to his upbringing in a family of physicians, as he found their attitudes toward medicine revolved around what they were taught and nothing else.
 One of his favorite quotes was Robert A. Heinlein's "specialization is for insects."
 He often cited that his observations gained from flying allowed him to understand the requirements for developing exercise machines.
 He believed in the competent man, that, as Heinlein also said, "a man should be able to put food on the table, build a house, tan a hide and deliver a baby."

 Jones traveled and 'adventured' widely, occasionally with friend and fellow adventurer Roy Pinney (Jones's cameraman for a syndicated TV series called Wild Cargo), setting up camp for two years or so at a time in different places such as Rhodesia (now Zimbabwe) and Mexico City.
 His motto was "younger women, faster airplanes, and bigger crocodiles."
 Jones's Lake Helen, Florida, Nautilus building was the home of Gomek, an 18-foot salt water crocodile that Jones was trying to grow to world record size.
 He was also an aficionado of venomous spiders and reptiles, a large collection of which was also housed in the Nautilus building.
 He ran a business that involved the importation of a variety of wild animals, ranging from tropical fish to snakes, parrots and monkeys.
 Jones's household included a jaguar named "Gaylord" that had free run of the house and even slept on the bed with his daughter.
 He once retrofitted several of his jumbo jets in order to transport 63 baby elephants, that had been orphaned in Africa, to his Jumbo Lair compound in Florida.
 Jones filmed the entire operation for television and entitled it Operation Elephant.

-He once appeared on the Tonight Show with his wife Terri and presented Johnny Carson with a rhino horn and explained to Carson that drinking ground-up rhino horn was an aphrodisiac.

 Jones was the creator of the "Jumbolair" estate, originally created as a haven of 350 acres (1.4 km2) for orphaned African elephants and other wildlife.
 He also kept two rhinos and a 600 lb male silverback gorilla that he named Mickey on the Jumbo Lair compound.

-After WWII, he developed and owned a zoo in Slidell, Louisiana.
+After WWII, he developed and owned a zoo in Slidell, Louisiana where he provided animals for the 1956 Roger Corman movie Swamp Women.

-Jones was an accomplished pilot, which was especially useful for the animal import-export businesses that he ran prior to the founding of Nautilus Sports Medical Industry.

 He also founded MedX Corporation, in which he invested 120 million dollars, to develop medical-based exercise and testing equipment for the cervical spine, lumbar spine and the knee.

 In 1962, he wrote, produced, and directed the movie Voodoo Swamp.